Career options beyond academia

 When considering future career options, it can help to start by looking at yourself: your interests, your values and what really makes you tick.
 This can then help you to evaluate and narrow down your options.
 Any feedback, report or results that you get from taking a self-assessment exercise can also be a useful starting point for a one-to-one career guidance appointment.

 • The PhD Careers Blog 'PostGradual' features a number of posts about how to work out what's important to you and how to apply this to career ideas.
-These include their post about thinking which parts of academic work you enjoy and finding work based on these.

 • For a more in-depth e-learning course to help you think things through, you can join the 'Career Management for Early Career Academic Researchers' course on FutureLearn, developed by the universities of Glasgow, Edinburgh and Sheffield.